 Thus, a group gratuity scheme is recommended to save the employer from any such financial worries in the future.
 This scheme will enable the employer to deposit fixed amounts at any time of the year to save up for the liability on account of the employees in the future.
 Apart from this basic benefit, a group gratuity scheme comes with several other benefits for the institutions that avail it.

-The most significant of these benefits is from the taxation point of view.
-Whatever amount of money is invested by the organisation in this scheme is considered as a business expense.
+The most significant of these benefits are from the taxation point of view.
+Whatever amount of money is invested by the organization in this scheme is considered as a business expense.
 So, it enables the employer to save up by reducing his taxable business income.
 However, to get this tax benefit, the gratuity must be paid according to the rules prescribed in the scheme.

 The correct calculation of gratuity is made with a formula which is: